An approximation principle for congruence subgroups: Intersections of conjugacy classes and open compact subgroups

-Since now $\rho (\K_p (p)) \subset \Gamma (N,p)$ for almost all $p$, for all such $p$ the reduction modulo $p$ of the representation $\rho$ gives a representation $\bar{\rho}: G (\F_p) \to \GL (N, \F_p)$.
+Moreover, for all such $p$ the reduction modulo $p$ of the representation $\rho$ gives a representation $\bar{\rho}: G (\F_p) \to \GL (N, \F_p)$.
 On the other hand, the representation $\rho$ decomposes over $\bar{\Q}_p$ into irreducibles, which are parametrized by their highest weights.
-For almost all $p$ the root coordinates of these weights are small with respect to $p$, which implies that the reduction modulo $p$ of each irreducible constituent of $\rho$ remains irreducible \cite[Corollary II.5.6]{MR899071}.
-By the Brauer-Nesbitt theorem, the semisimplification of the representation $\bar{\rho}$ (considered over $\clos$) is given by the direct sum of the reductions modulo $p$ of the irreducible constituents of $\rho$.
+For almost all $p$, the root coordinates of these weights are small with respect to $p$, which implies that the reduction modulo $p$ of each irreducible constituent of $\rho$ remains irreducible \cite[Corollary II.5.6]{MR899071}.
+By the Brauer--Nesbitt theorem, the semisimplification of the representation $\bar{\rho}$ (considered over $\clos$) is given by the direct sum of the reductions modulo $p$ of the irreducible constituents of $\rho$.
 Since by assumption the trivial representation is not a constituent of $\rho$, we conclude that if we exclude a finite set of primes $p$ that depends only on $G$ and $N$, then the characteristic $p$ representation $\bar{\rho}$ does not contain the trivial representation.

 Therefore, for any $0\ne\bar{v}\in\F_p^N$ the line $\F_p \bar{v} \subset \F_p^N$ is not stabilized by the operators $\overline{\rho (u)}$, $u\in\K_{p,\resuni}$, and hence by the operators $\log^{(p)}\overline{\rho (u)}$, $u\in\K_{p,\resuni}$ \cite[Lemma 1.4]{MR880952}.
 By the commutativity of \eqref{eq: logcomm}, we conclude that the line $\F_p \bar{v}$ is not stabilized by the reduction mod $p$ of the logarithms $\log \rho (u)$, $u\in\K_{p,\resuni}$.
 However, the Lie algebra $L_{\rho,1}$ contains the elements $p \log \rho (u)$, $u\in\K_{p,\resuni}$.
 This means that we may take $f_p = 1$ above and conclude that $\level (\K_p (\rho, v; m)) = p^m$.
 This proves the lemma. \end{proof}